Skip to content

 Certification: Cyprus-produced natural olive oil shows Cd and Pb concentrations well within permissible limits at the observed dietary intake levels.
 The extremely high Fe variability (range 74.9–4,248.8 ppb) deserves attention as a processing quality indicator independent of toxicity; Fe accelerates oxidative degradation.
 The geographic note that Cyprus’s mineral geology elevates Fe and Cu in local oils is an important supply-chain context for Cypriot-origin olive oil specifications.

-Courses: This paper is the first health risk assessment for olive oil in Northern Cyprus, making it geographically specific to the Paleo Foundation’s jurisdiction.
+Courses: This paper is the first health risk assessment for olive oil in Northern Cyprus, making it geographically specific to Cyprus.
 The methodology (paired dietary survey + analytical measurement + DIM/HRI calculation) is a good teaching case for how product-level and dietary-level assessments are integrated.

-App: Pb (mean 27.72 ppb, max 126.32 ppb) and Cd (mean 1.53 ppb, max 6.98 ppb) in Northern Cyprus natural olive oil are both low and well within safe ranges.
+App: Pb (mean 27.72 ppb, max 126.32 ppb) and Cd (mean 1.53 ppb, max 6.98 ppb) in Northern Cyprus natural olive oil are below the paper’s non-cancer HRI concern threshold at the observed intake levels.
 These values are appropriate as geographic priors for Cypriot olive oil in the app’s ingredient contamination model.

 Speciation caution: As is reported as total arsenic (75As isotope).
 No speciation into iAs vs. organic forms was performed.